rubyguides

 # => ["line1\rline2"]

-empty string and trailing separators
+Empty string and trailing separators

-An empty string returns an empty array:
+An empty input returns an empty array:

 "".lines